Rakesh509-ui/Dynamic-Load-Balancing-Simulator-/README.md

 Key concepts your content can cover:
 -> System model: set of processing elements (servers/VMs/cores), each with its own processing speed and queue.
+-> Dynamic decisions: when to migrate tasks, which node to pick, how many tasks to move, and which exact
+   tasks to move.